godfrey0/resume-1/README.md

 - www.linkedin.com/in/Godfrey0 | https://www.researchgate.net/profile/Ong-Godfrey
 - serthongong@gmail.com | +65 81813136 | t0921234@u.nus.edu |
 -
+CAREER SUMMARY
+- Many years of experience from the Engineering to Life science to Information Technology to Supply Chain.
+Making crossover through mid-career switch from Information to Financial technology.
+Dare to seek employment in the FinTech, by counting on the fresh capacity building skills from NUS and in conjunction with my unique set of experience from the supply chain, factoring, dotcom, brown and white, web-based, finance and among others.
+My forte is in the ability, to comprehension the concepts from the helicopter view, able to think critically and to iron out the rough patches.
+Currently working on a SG United Skills project in quant connect cum submitting Alpha, with python.
+-
 ASPIRE
-- As a wise FinTech developer in connecting the frontend, middleware to the backend, block chain, supply chain and automation.
+- In preparation to join as the developer in connecting FinTech.
 -
 SKILLS
 - Algorithm, Block chain, Supply chain, NUS money ...
 - FinTech concepts, cases, technology, AI, ML, Digitalising.
+- DevOps: Build, Deploy, Monitor, Blockchain and Algo-trading.
 - Developers Toolkit: APIs, RPA, Bots and in connecting the Frontend, Middleware to Backend.
-- DevOps: Build, Deploy, Monitor, Blockchain and Algo-trading.
-- edX: JavaScript, Design thinking, Python, HMTL, CSS, Node.js, Python, IDE, Github, Replit, Scrum and Agile.
+- edX by Harvard and MIT: JavaScript, Design, Python, HMTL, CSS, Node.js, Python, IDE, Github, Replit, Scrum and Agile.
 -
 DEED
-- Pursued an award granted by the Government of the Republic of Singapore for the course of study to be granted to the Government by Tel Aviv, Israel with a six-year overseas scholarship bond obligations.
+- At 19 was awardedan overseas course of study by the Government of Singapore, with six-year overseas bond obligations.
 -
 MOTTO
 - Theologian Bernard L. Ramm shared that life begins at 72!
 -
-PERSONAL PROJECT
-- Developing an education software programme, September ~ February 2022
-- Power BI for business executives in collaboration with Nogawa Sentosa -
 FINAL PROJECT
 - Showcase NUS SGUS FinTech Batch 5F solo capacity, August ~ November 2021